 I should also point out that they’re no fun to break in, which isn’t such a dealbreaker for most guys.
 After all, with boots this pricy we tend to feel like they should be hard to break in.
 Blisters (and you should expect blisters) are a rite of passage, it’s how a man earns his right to wear these icons of ruggedness.
 You earn your Vibergs once with your paycheck and once with your lost epidermis.

-The good news is that once they’re worn in, they’re pretty awesome to walk in and although I slide just the tiniest bit around the boot’s roomy interior, the heavyweight sole really makes me feel like I’m wearing boots.
-I mean, these are freaking assertive shoes and I don’t think it’s an exaggeration to say that wearing them feels like the boots are taking me for a walk, especially because the soles are so heavy they swing like pendulums out in front of you, throwing your feet forward.
-But the Dainite absorbs a lot of shock so it’s not an unpleasant sensation.
+The good news is that once they’re worn in, they’re pretty awesome to walk in, although I do slide around the interior a little because of the extra width.
+One thing that’s unique about Vibergs relative to my other boots is that the heavyweight sole really makes me feel like I’m wearing boots.
+These are assertive shoes and I don’t think it’s an exaggeration to say that wearing them feels like the boots are taking me for a walk.
+The soles are so heavy they swing like pendulums out in front of you, throwing your feet forward.
 It takes getting used to, but they make you feel indestructible.

 Viberg Service Boot Price

-On Viberg’s official site these shoes cost $670 and with shipping it comes in at $695.
+On Viberg’s official site these shoes cost $760 and with shipping, it comes in at $795.
 I’ve seen them sold elsewhere (like Division Road) but always at a higher price.

 Let’s be honest, that’s crazy expensive.
-Relatively speaking $670 is actually one of the cheaper Service boots; the kudu is $710, the matte calfskin is $770, and there are even some cordovans for about $1100, but most of the Service boots (dark coffee, roughout, aged bark, waxed flesh, chamois, English tan, waxed flesh) are between $670 and $690.
+Relatively speaking $760 is actually one of the cheaper Service boots; the fancier leathers like horse hide are all over $800 and shell cordovans for over $1100, but most of the Service boots (dark coffee, roughout, aged bark, waxed flesh, chamois, English tan, waxed flesh) are between $760 and $800.

 Is the Viberg Service Boot Worth It?